COVID-19 – Information for Visitors:

 Customers that have booked a table in The Café will receive a table number before arrival, we respectfully ask that you only enter The Café at your allocated time, find your table and be seated immediately.
 A staff member will take your order in due course.

-As per Local Government Advice you can visit Shores Hey Farm with anyone from your household.
+As per Local Government Advice you can visit Shores Hey Farm with anyone from your household or care bubble.
 As our stables and Café are classed as indoor areas we cannot allow groups or people from several households.

 Yes, of course.
 Due to our new one-way system you will receive a map on entry which shows the dedicated route for wheelchair users.
 We just ask that you let our Team know on booking so that we can print your map for you in advance of your visit.